Spinal Stenosis MRI: What Is Spinal Stenosis and How Is It Diagnosed?

 Your results, which include an interactive, easy-to-understand radiologist report and spinal stenosis MRI images, will be prepared quickly after your scan.
 Also, an expert clinician will be available to explain any adverse findings and advise you on the next steps.

 If you are unsure whether an MRI is the right step for you, consider booking a consultation for £50 to speak with an expert clinician.
 They will review your medical history, provide tailored information about the benefits and risks of the available options, and offer a no-obligation referral to the most suitable scan.
-If you decide to book a scan with us, we will automatically discount your fee by £50.

 Sources